CasperLabs/stests/docs/usage.md

 ## Launching Workers

 Once the network is registered you can launch stests monitoring & orchestration worker processes.
 These processes run in daemon mode, i.e. in the background, and are controlled from the command line.
+Prior to launching the workers ensure that the casper-node client binary + client side wasm files have been copied to a directory made availabel via the `CSPR_BIN` environment variable.

 1. Start workers.